-With the prison now closed, there is much speculation about what will become of this historic site.
-Some expect the whole thing to be demolished, but significant parts of it are Listed.
+Significant parts of the prison complex are Listed.
 The central block, which contains A and B Wings, the chapel and the 1791 gatehouse, have a listing of Grade II*.
-Other parts which are Grade II Listed are the 1826 gatehouse and Debtor’s Prison, the 1850 Governor’s house, and the part of the perimeter wall which runs from the 1826 gatehouse, then east along Barbican Road, and up as far as the Governor’s house.
-Whoever it is who buys the prison, they will have to find a way to incorporate the listed structures into whatever visions they might have for the future of the site.
+Other parts which are Grade II Listed are the 1826 gatehouse and Debtor’s Prison, the 1860s Governor’s house, and the part of the perimeter wall which runs from the 1826 gatehouse, then east along Barbican Road, and up as far as the Governor’s house.

 Victoria County History, Gloucestershire, Volume IV, The City of Gloucester (1988).
 Also available online on www.british-history.ac.uk.